-$^{^{\}mbox{\scriptsize 11}}$ The instruction given was as follows:
+$^{^{\}rm 11}$ The instruction given was as follows:

 As previously stated, not all references which indicate prior criminal activity require a mistrial.
-"Mere passing references to criminal activity will not require reversal unless prejudice the record indicates that resulted from the reference."
+"Mere passing references to criminal activity will not require reversal unless indicates that prejudice resulted the record from the reference."
 Commonwealth v.
 Guilford, 861 A.2d 365, 370 (Pa.Super.
 2004); see also Commonwealth v.
 Miller, 481 A.2d 1221, 1222 (Pa.Super.
-1984) (passing reference to defendant jail, where offer to give a cautionary having been in instruction refused, was insufficient to justify was а mistrial). "[T]he nature of the reference and whether the intentionally elicited by the Commonwealth remark was are considerations relevant to the determination of whether a mistrial is required."
+1984) (passing reference to defendant jail, where offer to give a cautionary having been in instruction refused, was insufficient to justify was a "[T]he nature of the reference and whether the mistrial). remark was intentionally elicited by the Commonwealth are considerations relevant to the determination of whether a mistrial is required."
 Commonwealth v.
 Kerrigan, 920 A.2d 190, 199 (Pa.Super.
 2007), appeal denied, 932 A.2d 1286 (Pa.
 2007).